-Here are important takeaways from the updates to the DOJ Criminal Division’s Evaluation of Corporate Compliance Programs.
+Here are important takeaways from the updates to the DOJ Criminal Division’s Evaluation of Corporate Compliance Programmes.

-- The DOJ outwardly recognized that it needs to adapt to modern communication preferences and understands that all types of platforms can help organizations grow and communicate more effectively.
+- The DOJ outwardly recognised that it needs to adapt to modern communication preferences and understands that all types of platforms can help organisations grow and communicate more effectively.
 This includes the use of ephemeral messaging platforms.

-- While there are proscribed factors to steer evaluation, the review should be unique to each organization.
+- While there are proscribed factors to steer evaluation, the review should be unique to each organisation.
 This provides flexibility to consider business needs, risk appetite, and prior mitigation efforts.

 - Prosecutors now have three categories to use for identifying, reporting, investigating, and remediating misconduct and noncompliance with the law.
-This includes reviewing an organization’s electronic communication channels, policy environment, and risk management.
+This includes reviewing an organisation’s electronic communication channels, policy environment, and risk management.

 - When evaluating the use of electronic communication channels, examples of what the DOJ will consider include the types of platforms used, what they are used for, limitation imposed on messaging applications and personal devices, efforts deployed to preserve information over each channel, and deletion settings.

 - When evaluating the policy environment, examples of what the DOJ will consider include preservation policies, security controls, monitoring efforts, personal device policies, messaging application policies, and governing laws applicable to the conduct at issue.